 Occupations and Workforce

-Dellwood is a decidedly white-collar city, with fully 91.52% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Dellwood is a city of sales and office workers, managers and professionals.
-There are especially a lot of people living in Dellwood who work in sales jobs (23.32%), management occupations (20.85%) and healthcare (9.89%).
+Dellwood is a decidedly white-collar city, with fully 93.32% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Dellwood is a city of managers, sales and office workers and professionals.
+There are especially a lot of people living in Dellwood who work in sales jobs (23.85%), management occupations (21.37%) and business and financial occupations (11.45%).

 Setting & Lifestyle

 Dellwood is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Dellwood’s overall crime rate is lower than average for the country.
+Finally, Dellwood’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.